Zero-Down-Time/kubezero/README.md

 # Components

 ## OS
-- all nodes are based on Alpine V3.17
+- all compute nodes are running on Alpine V3.18
-- 2 GB encrypted root filesystem
+- 2 GB encrypted root file system
-- no 3rd party dependencies at boot ( other than container registries )
+- no external dependencies at boot time, apart from container registries
 - minimal attack surface
 - extremely small memory footprint / overhead
+- cri-o container runtime incl.
+AppArmor support

+## GitOps
+- cli / cmd line install
+- optional full ArgoCD support and integration

-## Container runtime
+## Featured workloads
-- cri-o rather than Docker for improved security and performance
+- rootless CI/CD build platform to build containers as part of a CI pipeline, using podman / fuse device plugin support
+- containerized AI models via integrated out of the box support for Nvidia GPU workers as well as AWS Neuron

 ## Control plane
 - all Kubernetes components compiled against Alpine OS using `buildmode=pie`
 - support for single node control plane for small clusters / test environments to reduce costs
 - access to control plane from within the VPC only by default ( VPN access required for Admin tasks )
 - controller nodes are used for various platform admin controllers / operators to reduce costs and noise on worker nodes

-## GitOps
-- cli / cmd line install
-- optional full ArgoCD support and integration
-- fuse device plugin support to build containers as part of a CI pipeline leveraging rootless podman build agents

 ## AWS integrations
 - IAM roles for service accounts allowing each pod to assume individual IAM roles